Ten things to do before you have a baby – the ultimate list

 - Concentrate on anything for longer than a minute

-- Have a bath without having to fish five ducks, some bath books, plastic cakes and the TV remote out first
+- Have a lovely, long relaxing bath with flowers and bubble bath and a lovely drink…all without having to fish five ducks, some bath books, plastic cakes and the TV remote out first

 - Enjoy the much more innocent times when the postman, delivery men and most of the people in the world have not seen your boobs…yet (ah, breastfeeding)